GaGandour/Go-Pregel/lab-for-students.md

 Go-Pregel is a Golang version of Pregel, written by Gandour for his Graduation Thesis.
 Its basic functionality is the same as the original Pregel, and both frameworks work in the same way (although Google's Pregel is written in C++).
 From now on, for simplicity, all mentions of Pregel refer to Go-Pregel.

+### The Problem

+The objective of Pregel is to distribute graph algorithms.
+Imagine Facebook's social network as a graph, where each vertex is a person and each edge is a friendship between two people.
+Or imagine the internet as a graph, where each vertex is a website and each edge is a hyperlink.
+These are huge graphs in which you can't simply process all the data in a single machine, let alone run a graph algorithm on it, such as Dijkstra's algorithm or the PageRank algorithm.
+We thus need to distribute the computation.

+However, it is difficult to distribute the computation of a graph algorithm, because each algorithm has its own characteristics and can be parallelized in a different way.
+Pregel solves this problem by providing a framework that allows the user to write a graph algorithm in a simple way, and then Pregel takes care of distributing the computation.
+Of course, it isn't as simple as copying the algorithm to Pregel, but the necessary adaptations are much simpler that writing a distributed algorithm from scratch.

 ### Input and Output

 The input of a Pregel algorithm is always a graph, and the output of a Pregel algorithm is always a graph (there are some exceptions that won't be covered in this document).
 However, in some algorithms, the desired output is not a graph.
 For example, in the [SSSP](https://www.sciencedirect.com/topics/computer-science/shortest-path-problem#:~:text=The%20Single%2DSource%20Shortest%20Path,%5B1%5D%20solve%20this%20problem.) problem, the output is maybe a path from a source to the destiny, along with the distance traveled.